László Krasznahorkai: Russian invasion of Ukraine

 Krasznahorkai expressed strong condemnation of the Hungarian government's policy on the Russian invasion of Ukraine.
 He described Prime Minister Viktor Orbán's framing of the conflict as an "internal Slavic affair" as morally indefensible and historically incoherent, given Hungary's own past invasions by Russia.
 Krasznahorkai argued that neutrality in the face of aggression amounts to complicity and likened the Orbán government's reasoning to a form of psychological denial.
 He characterized the regime as "a psychiatric case," motivated by a fatalistic and self-destructive logic that, in his words, accepts the death of one's own child to spare one's mother, only to result in the death of both.

 Personal life

 Krasznahorkai was married to his first wife, Anikó Pelyhe, from 1990 until their divorce.
 In 1997, he married Dóra Kopcsányi, a sinologist and graphic designer.
-He has three daughters.
-His daughter Ágnes is an actress who starred in the 2023 film Without Air.
+He has three daughters, including Ágnes, an actress who starred in the 2023 film Without Air.

 After living for several years in Berlin, where he held the S. Fischer Guest Professorship at the Free University of Berlin for one semester, he returned to Hungary.